DevExpress/testcafe-studio-docs/documentation/getting-started/README.md

 ## Installing TestCafe Studio

-You can install TestCafe Studio on different operating systems: MacOS, Windows or Linux.
-For more information on how to do this, see [Installing TestCafe Studio](../installing-testcafe-studio/README.md).
+You can install TestCafe Studio on MacOS, Windows or Linux.
+See [Installing TestCafe Studio](../installing-testcafe-studio/README.md) for more information on how to do this.

 ## Recording Test Actions

 First, create a directory for storing your tests.
 Go to TestCafe Studio, open the **File** menu, click **Open Tests Directory** and navigate to the created directory.
 You can view the directory's contents in the **Explorer** panel.
-Currently, the test directory is empty.

 ![The Explorer panel](../../images/getting-started/explorer-panel.png)